achew22/puppet-module-python/README.md

 Usage
 -----

-To install Python with development dependencies simply import the
+To install Python with development dependencies simply include the
 module:

-    import python::dev
+    include python::dev

-You can install a specific version of Python by importing the module with this special syntax:
+You can install a specific version of Python by including the module with this special syntax:

     class { "python::dev": version => "2.5" }